A Systematic Survey of Regularization and Normalization in GANs: Regularization and Normalization of "Real Fake"

-From the perspective of the "Making sample real", generator is counterfeiter designed to deceive the discriminator, while discriminator is police designed to distinguish between real and fake samples.
-The motivation of GANs is to train the generator based on the loss of the discriminator.
-Unlike the direct training objective of the classification task (Minimizing cross-entropy loss), the objective of GANs training is indirect.
+From the perspective of the "Real \& Fake", generator is counterfeiter designed to deceive the discriminator, while discriminator is police designed to distinguish between real and fake samples.
+The motivation of GANs is to train the generator based on the loss of the discriminator. {Compared to supervised classification tasks, discriminator formally needs to perform only bi-classification tasks, which is easy to implement.
+Therefore, discriminator is very easy to overfit.} Furthermore, unlike the direct training objective of the classification task (Minimizing cross-entropy loss), the objective of GANs training is indirect.
 Hence, only one-dimensional output of the discriminator does not provide a complete representation on truth or false of samples.
-Some works have shown that the present discriminators contain some significant deficiencies in the frequency domain \cite{chen2020ssd} and attribute domain \cite{zhao2018bias}, which are evidence of the lacking discrimination for discriminators.
-Excessive shortage of discrimination makes the generator lack incentives from the discriminator to learn useful information of the data.
-To alleviate this situation, many regularization methods and additional supervision tasks have been proposed in the community, and they can be divided into three categories: {{data augmentation and preprocessing}}, {{consistency regularization}}, and {{self-supervision}}.
+Some studies have shown that the present discriminators contain some significant deficiencies in the frequency domain \cite{chen2020ssd} and attribute domain \cite{zhao2018bias}, which are evidence of the lacking discrimination for discriminators.
+Excessive shortage of discrimination makes the generator lack incentives from the discriminator to learn useful information of the data. {In addition to discriminator overfitting and lacking discrimination of discriminators, discriminator forgetting is another challenge for GANs.} To alleviate these situations, many regularization methods and additional supervision tasks have been proposed in the literature, which can be divided into three categories: \textit{Data Augmentation and Preprocessing}, \textit{Consistency Regularization}, and \textit{Self-supervision}. {All of them are based on data augmentation and are orthogonal to each other.
+As shown in Table \ref{table:SOTA }, The state-of-the-art GANs always adopt two or even all of the above regularization.}